Brain84/CC2019/README.md

 Functions 'checkRowsColumnsArray' and 'checkNumbers' check the numbers rows and columns ([3, 50]) and integers numbers in range [1, 1000].

-Function 'changeItems' find identical number ('findIdenticalNumbers'), then change them on value zero.
+Function 'changeItems' find identical numbers ('findIdenticalNumbers'), then change them on value zero ('putValueZero').
 If there are zeros function 'changePositionItem' drops integers until they hit a non-zero value or the very bottom of the board.

 Function 'init calls all functions.